boostorg/hof/doc/src/gettingstarted.md

     FIT_STATIC_FUNCTION(sum) = sum_f();

 The [`FIT_STATIC_FUNCTION`](/include/fit/function) declares a global variable following the best practices as outlined in [N4381](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4381.html).
-This includes compile-time initialization of the function object to avoid the [static initialization order fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order) and an external address of the function object that is the same across translation units to avoid possible One-Definition-Rule(ODR) violations.
+This includes using `const` to avoid global state, compile-time initialization of the function object to avoid the [static initialization order fiasco](https://isocpp.org/wiki/faq/ctors#static-init-order), and an external address of the function object that is the same across translation units to avoid possible One-Definition-Rule(ODR) violations.
 In C++14, this can also be achieved by using a reference to a template variable:

     template <class T>
     constexpr T static_function{};